Now you can make this Israeli condiment at home! Check out this easy Amba Sauce Recipe!

 - Add the mango and all spices and stir while mashing the mango for 1 minute.

-- Then add the vinegar, lemon juice and water and simmer while stirring occasionally for 2-3 minutes.
+- Then add the vinegar, lemon juice, water and mustard and simmer while stirring occasionally for 2-3 minutes.

 - Let cool and serve chunky or blend in a blender or with an immersion blender.
 Keeps covered in the refrigerator for up to one week.